 What is the United brand?

-The United brand includes all the elements of corporate identity that make an airline recognizable.
-This includes the official colors, fonts, logo, name, slogan, service standards, etc.
+The United brand includes all the corporate identity elements that make an airline recognizable.
+These include official colors, fonts, logos, names, slogans, and service standards.

 Are American and United Airlines the same?

 American Airlines and United Airlines are two competing airlines.
-They have different owners, services, planes, hubs, and route networks.
-The main difference is that AA is part of the Oneworld Aviation Alliance, and UA is part of the Star Alliance.
+They have different owners, services, airplanes, hubs, and route networks.
+The main difference is that AA is part of the Oneworld Alliance, while UA is part of the Star Alliance.

 Who founded United Airlines?

-The founder of this airline is William Boeing, the ancestor of American aviation and the creator of the Boeing Company, which produces aircraft of the same name.
+William Boeing, the progenitor of American aviation and the founder of the Boeing Company, which produces airplanes bearing the same name, founded this airline.